 Compare individual equine bones or place them next to human or canine substructures to teach the similarities and differences in mammal skeletal systems.

 Our human substructures are forty percent of life size, while our horse substructures are twenty-five percent and canine substructures thirty-five percent.
 This makes them all roughly equal in size.
 Students can be presented with bones from different species and challenged to identify origin by analyzing structure.

 The size of the equine substructures makes them particularly useful for field study.

-Most educators order both left and right structures, since comparing the two delivers a powerful lesson in symmetry and bioengineering.
+Most educators order both left and right structures, since comparing the two delivers a powerful lesson in symmetry.
 However, either side can be ordered separately.

 Ostiken™ Disarticulated Horse Pectoral Skeleton Learning System

 ZSA-EQ-0070 Right Disarticulated Pectoral Model

 Ostiken™ Disarticulated Horse Pelvic Skeleton Learning System